-- A feminist internet starts with and works towards empowering more women and queer persons - in all our diversities - to dismantle patriarchy.
-This includes universal, affordable, unfettered, unconditional, and equal access to the Internet. - 2.
-A feminist internet is an extension, reflection, and continuum of our movements and resistance in other spaces, public and private.
-Our agency lies in us deciding as individuals and collectives what aspects of our lives to politicize and/or publicize on the internet. - 3.
-The internet is a transformative public and political space.
+A feminist internet starts with and works towards empowering more women and queer persons - in all our diversities - to dismantle patriarchy.
+This includes universal, affordable, unfettered, unconditional, and equal access to the Internet.

+2. A feminist internet is an extension, reflection, and continuum of our movements and resistance in other spaces, public and private.
+Our agency lies in us deciding as individuals and collectives what aspects of our lives to politicize and/or publicize on the internet.

+3. The internet is a transformative public and political space.
 It facilitates new forms of citizenship that enable individuals to claim, construct, and express our selves, genders, sexualities.
-This includes connections across territories, demands for accountability and transparency, and significant opportunities for feminist movement-building. - 4.
-Violence online and tech-related violence are part of the continuum of gender-based violence.
+This includes connections across territories, demands for accountability and transparency, and significant opportunities for feminist movement-building.

+4. Violence online and tech-related violence are part of the continuum of gender-based violence.
 The misogynistic attacks, threats, intimidation, and policing experienced by women and LGBTQI people are real, harmful, and alarming.
-It is our collective responsibility.

-9. The internet's role in enabling access to critical information - including conversations on health, pleasure, and risks - is essential, and must be support and protected.
+It is our collective responsibility The internet's role in enabling access to critical information - including conversations on health, pleasure, and risks - is essential, and must be support and protected.

 10. Surveillance by default is the tool of patriarchy to control and restrict rights both online and offline.
 The right to privacy is a critical principle for a safer, ope internet for all.
-Equal attention needs to be paid to lance practices by individuals against each oth well as the private sector state actors, in to the state.
-FEM PRINCIPLES l N
+Equal attention needs to be paid to lance practices by individuals against each oth well as the private sectr state actors, in to the state.
+FEM INIS PRINCIPLES OF THE I N TER ΝE 50